 REJECTION: An applicant will be rejected for failing to meet program eligibility requirements, or any of the eligibility factors outlined in this Resident Selection Plan, based on information we obtain during the application process.
 The information we consider may be obtained verbally, in writing, electronically, or through any other means.
-Applicants will never be unlawfully rejected on the basis of race, color, religion, sex, familial status, handicap status, national origin, creed, marital status, age, sexual orientation, or gender identity.
+Applicants will never be unlawfully rejected on the basis of race, color, religion, sex, familial status, handicap status, national origin, marital status, source of income including rental assistance, domestic violence victims, sexual orientation, or gender identity.